Introduction to Kanchenjunga Circuit Trek

 Kanchenjunga Circuit Trek Itinerary

-Ilam – 1677 m / 5501 ft – 5 hrs
+Fikkal/Kanyam – 1500 m / 4920 ft – 5 hrs

 After breakfast, our guide will collect you from your hotel and accompany you to the airport.
 The short flight to Bhadrapur takes us over the Kathmandu Valley and surrounding hill and through some of the mountains Nepal is famous for.
 A free mountain flight!
-On arrival in Bhadrapur, we will drive to Ilam, the heart of the tea plantation area of the country.
+On arrival in Bhadrapur, we will drive to Fikkal/Kanyam, the heart of the tea plantation area of the country.

 About Ilam

-Day 2: Ilam to Taplejung (Drive)
+Day 2: Fikkal/Kanyam to Taplejung (Drive)

 Taplejung – 1820 m / 5971 ft – 5 hrs